- February 02, 1948

-Roger Williamson (1948-1973) was a British racing driver who lost a life in a horrific accident in his only second Formula 1 Grand Prix start at 1973 Dutch Grand Prix at Zandvoort Circuit.
+Roger Williamson (1948-1973) was a British racing driver who lost his life in a horrific accident in his second Formula 1 Grand Prix start at the1973 Dutch Grand Prix at Zandvoort Circuit.

 Before making an F1 debut with March team, Williamson was the British Formula 3 champion in 1971 and 1972.

 Karting champion at the start of a career